Table of Contents

 Barrel Length: 26”

 Twist Rate: 10”

 When I think of the A-Bolt’s design, I think efficiency.
 Browning’s engineering team crafted this gun as hunter-friendly as possible with tons of great features.
 One of the first things I noticed was the short and quick bolt throw; this underrated aspect provides plenty of clearance between the scope and bolt knob, ultimately allowing for faster and more comfortable cycling.
 After further inspection I noticed the well-designed barrel.
 Browning hooked it up with a free-floating and glass bedded barrel with a recessed muzzle crown to increase its already incredible accuracy.

-However, not everything about the A-Bolt is just about practicality –Browning also built this gun with a sexy, distinguished design.
+However, not everything about this long gun is just about practicality –Browning also built this gun with a sexy, distinguished design.
 The gloss-finish walnut stock with a rosewood forend cap gives the A-Bolt a much appreciated touch of class and elegance.
-Another great addition to the A-Bolt is the signature Browning BOSS System.
+Another great addition is the signature Browning BOSS System.
 The Ballistic Optimizing Shooting System is just another great feature which contributes to this hunting rifle’s reliability and accuracy.
-Browning clearly understands that not all hunters are the same, so to compensate, they manufactured the A-Bolt to be able to chamber nearly two dozen different calibers.
+Browning clearly understands that not all hunters are the same, so to compensate, they manufactured it to be able to chamber nearly two dozen different calibers.
 Whether you go for the classic .30-06 or the 7mm Rem, the A-Bolts’ weights range from 6 lbs.
 4 oz. to 7 lbs.
 1 oz.

 Browning A-Bolt Rifle Shooting & Performance Review